• OPEN AN ACCOUNT

 Details of related party transactions:

-There is no material related party transactions under Section 188 of the Act, 2013 read with the Companies (Meetings of Board and its Powers) Rules, 2014.
+There are no material related party transactions under Section 188 of the Act, 2013 read with the Companies (Meetings of Board and its Powers) Rules, 2014.

 Details of loans / guarantees / investments made: